Conventional Loan After Chapter 7 Bankruptcy

 - No down payment required

-- Often, the most economical route to homeownership for eligible veterans
+- Often the most affordable route to homeownership for eligible veterans

 USDA Rural Area Loans